dhis2/training-docs/content/analytic_tools/tg_validationruleconfig.md

 ![](Images/vrconfig/image16.png)

-Click the add button and fill in the details of the validation group
+Click the add button and fill in the details of the validation group.
+Use your initials when giving the group a name.

 ![](Images/vrconfig/image33.png)